 Hey there, friends!
-Have you ever paused a video or a song and wondered what the opposite of “pause” really is?
-Well, if you’re into grammar or just want to sharpen your language skills, you’ve come to the right place.
-Today, I’ll walk you through the complete picture of the “opposite of pause,” exploring not just the word itself but its many uses, meanings, and how to spot it in everyday language.
+Have you ever stopped a video or a song and considered what the opposite of “pause” is?
+Well, if you’re a grammar geek or simply wish to hone your language skills, you’ve come to the right place.
+Today, I’ll take you through the whole picture of the “opposite of pause” – looking not only at the word, but all ways that it is used and what it means, along with the best way to notice it working in everyday speech.

 So, let’s dive in!